huseyincavusbi/breast_cancer_supervised/README.md

 - **Methods**: Two linear regression models were utilized.
 - **Approach**:
   - Determine the feature that **most affects** the mean radius
-  - Evaluate the performance of the two models with different training set sizes.
   - Analyze how the **change in training set size** impacts model performance.

 ### Classification Study